crokobit/hugo_blog/content/PL_note.md

 # Let (local bindings)

 - it lets us have local bindings of any sort, including function bindings.
 Because it is a kind of expression, it can appear anywhere an expression can.
-WHY?
 - This is the concept of local variable and scope comes in.

 - syntax: let b1 b2 ... bn in e end